JanBizonGD/Cloud/README.md

 # Cloud
 Repository contains automatic setup of 3 major cloud providers : AWS, GoogleCloud, Azure and deployment of spring petclinic project.
+Scripts were executed on ubuntu container - **not to override aws credentials**.

 ---------------------------------

 ## AWS